 Anypoint Platform: API Design

 This instructor-led course is for API designers, developers, and architects who want to get hands-on experience creating well-designed, modular API definitions using RAML 1.0 and Anypoint Platform.
-It includes a voucher code to take the MuleSoft Certified Developer - API Design Associate exam.

 A downloadable datasheet for the course can be found here.

 At the end of this course, students should be able to:

 - Translate design requirements into API resources and methods.

 - Use API Designer to create API definitions.